Enterprise Sales Cold Calling Script: Prospect Into Enterprise Orgs

 If you know Katy Mason-Jones, you’ll know she’s one of the very best salespeople Cognism’s got.

-A consistent high-flyer in our outbound sales team, Katy has smashed targets and been rewarded with several promotions, most recently to Enterprise SDR, prospecting to some of our biggest and highest-profile accounts.
+A consistent high-flyer in our outbound sales team, Katy has smashed targets and been rewarded with several promotions, including Enterprise SDR and Account Executive.
+As an SDR, she prospected into some of our biggest and highest-profile accounts.

-It made sense then to ask her to provide us with the cold calling script she uses every day.
-The cold calling script that enables Katy to engage and convert decision-makers inside the world’s largest companies.
+We asked Katy to provide us with her cold calling script.
+This script enabled her to engage and convert decision-makers inside the world’s largest companies.

 This is the ultimate cold calling script for enterprise sales 👇